 You’re doing the work.
 You’ve got your blog, social media channels, and your training business.
 You should be proud!
 But hey, a little financial incentive is always nice too.
 To keep your blog in peak physical shape, the next step after a content strategy and editorial calendar is to monetize.

 Monetizing your blog is a great way to develop a secondary revenue stream to your business.
+That way, when other streams are interrupted, you’ve got backup income!
 And when you’re already doing the work for marketing purposes, it’s a no-brainer!
 Regardless of your blog traffic, here are three ways you can monetize your blog—plus a few bonus suggestions.
 Let’s do it!

 1. Implement Affiliate Links to Earn a Commission